 If the doctor determines that your herniated disc will continue to affect you for years, you will be entitled to more than someone who will only suffer symptoms for a few months.

 The treatment you need also affects your settlement value.
-If you only require a week or two off work to rest and painkillers for a few weeks, you might only recover a few thousand dollars.
+If you only require several days off work to rest and painkillers for a few weeks, you might only recover a few thousand dollars.
 If you require surgery and need to take two months off work, you might be entitled to tens of thousands of dollars.

 How Fault Affects a Herniated Disc Settlement